thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 psql geo_dev
 ```

-List the `places` table.
+To list the `places` table, running the following command.

 ```
 \d places
 ```

-And you should see something similar.
+And you should see something like this.

 ```text
                                      Table "public.places"